 Chateau Malmaison is soft, flexible with elegant tannins and a rich fruity bouquet.
 A wine with a predominance of Merlot, intense in color with a pure aroma of blackberries and plums combined with a well accentuated note of oak.
 The taste is tannic but also juicy and fruity.

-Chateau Malmaison vineyard is located in Moulis on one of the oldest areas of Medoc.
-This estate is adjacent to Chateau Clarke, which was also purchased by Baron Edmund de Rothschild in 1973.
-At the time of the purchase Chateau Malmaison was in a state of complete neglect, but was restored to its former glory.
-The vineyards were replanted in 1974 and 1978, currently cover up to 24 hectares and are perfectly maintained.
+Chateau Malmaison vineyard is located in Moulis in one of the oldest areas of the Medoc.
+This property is adjacent to Chateau Clarke, which was also purchased by Baron Edmund de Rothschild in 1973.
+At the time of purchase, Chateau Malmaison was in a state of complete neglect, but has been restored to its former glory.
+The vineyards were replanted between 1974 and 1978 and now cover up to 24 hectares and are well kept.

-The lime and clay soils on which the vines are grown are ideal for the cultivation of the Merlot and Cabernet Sauvignon strains.
-During each grape harvest the grapes are picked by hand and then carefully sorted before the vinification process.
-The wine is aged between 14 and 18 months in oak barrels.
+The calcareous and clay soils on which the grapevines grow are perfect for the cultivation of Merlot and Cabernet Sauvignon.
+During each grape harvest, the grapes are harvested by hand and then carefully sorted before the vinification process.
+The wine is aged for 14 to 18 months in oak barrels.